NewLeaf

 NewLeaf Travel Company Inc., branded as NewLeaf, was a Canadian virtual airline, or ticket reseller, based at Winnipeg James Armstrong Richardson International Airport in Manitoba.
 It sold tickets for flights operated by Flair Airlines.

-In June 2017 Flair Airlines bought the company, with plans to expand its service.
-The NewLeaf brand was retired on July 25, 2017 when the scheduled flights were brought under the Flair Airlines brand.
+In June 2017 Flair Airlines bought the company with plans to expand its service.
+The NewLeaf brand was retired on July 25, 2017, when scheduled flights were brought under the Flair Airlines brand.

 History

 NewLeaf was founded in April 2015 and originally described as an ultra low-cost carrier.
 As a result of the CTA case, the company was later positioned instead as a reseller, buying airline seats and then reselling them to the public.

 Jim Young, a former executive of Frontier Airlines and Canada Jetlines, proposed the venture.
-Young announced the airline will fly to secondary airports in Canada in order to save on landing fees; it will also offer vacation packages, after experimenting with selling spring ski packages to the Okanagan.
+Young announced the airline will fly to secondary airports in Canada to save on landing fees; it will also offer vacation packages, after experimenting with selling spring ski packages to the Okanagan.
 The airline will partner with Flair Airlines, which will provide aircraft, crew and maintenance.

-On June 8, 2015, the company selected Winnipeg Airport as its headquarters and hub, along with Kelowna Airport and Hamilton Airport as bases.
+On June 8, 2015, the company selected Winnipeg Airport as its[headquarters and hub, along with Kelowna Airport and Hamilton Airport as bases.

 In July 2016 two consulting companies who had done work in 2014 and 2015 for NewLeaf levelled complaints that they had not been paid a total of $135,000 owed.
-The unpaid bills raised media concerns that the company was having solvency issues, although a lawyer representing NewLeaf characterized the issues as supplier disagreements.
+The unpaid bills raised concerns that the company was having solvency issues, although a lawyer representing NewLeaf characterized the issues as supplier disagreements.
 One of the unpaid vendors launched a lawsuit against the company in July 2016 for the owed $76,000.

-On July 12, 2016 media reports indicated that the company was no longer planning to serve Fort St. John, British Columbia, an initially-planned destination.
+On July 12, 2016, it was reported that the company was no longer planning to serve Fort St. John, British Columbia, an initially planned destination.
 Just five days prior to the first scheduled flights the company had not finalized arrangements, including landing fee deposits with Kelowna International Airport.

-In July 2016, just before launching their service, the company was noted by CBC News as having some of the highest extra fees in the airline industry.
-CBC singled out NewLeaf for their fees of up to $92 to bring a carry-on bag on a flight and up to $80.50 for each checked bag.
+In July 2016, just before launching their service, CBC News reported that the company had some of the highest extra fees in the airline industry.
+CBC highlighted NewLeaf for their fees of up to $92 to bring a carry-on bag on a flight and up to $80.50 for each checked bag.

-A management analyst from the University of Toronto Rotman School of Management, Joe D’Cruz, indicated in July 2016 that the outstanding unpaid consultants and lack of airport deposits indicated that the company may be underfunded for start-up.
-In his evaluation, D’Cruz called the company a "shoestring effort" and assessed its chances of surviving a year in business as under 25%.
+A management analyst from the University of Toronto Rotman School of Management said that the outstanding unpaid consultants and lack of airport deposits indicated that the company might be underfunded for start-up.
+He called the company a "shoestring effort" and assessed its chances of surviving a year in business as under 25%.